 Sharing information may be less risky than sharing documents because they can be embedded with information about the file, which we call metadata.
 For example, if you create a .docx file, it may have identifying information about you embedded in the file.
 Consider carefully whether you really need to share files or just the information.

-To deal with hidden metadata, rather than sending the file itself, consider taking a picture of a document with an old-fashioned camera (not a smartphone), or take a screenshot of the document.
+To deal with hidden metadata, rather than sending the file itself, consider taking a picture of a document with an old-fashioned camera (not a smartphone), or taking a screenshot of the document.
 On most operating systems, screenshots come with little useful metadata.
 For more technical users, you can find metadata removal tools here.

 Freedom of the Press Foundation maintains a list of organizations that support the secure communications practices outlined above, and how you can contact them.
-This is becoming standard, and news organizations looking for great tips will follow suit.
+Such practices are becoming standard, and we hope other news organizations looking for great tips will follow suit.